 While the Tesla Model Y has the sort of accommodating interior as other SUVs, like the Mercedes-Benz GLC or BMW X3, there’s the benefit of all-electric power and with rock-solid range to back it up.
 Here’s why the Tesla Model Y is well worth considering if you’re EV-bound.

-Tesla Model Y: Price
+Tesla Model Y: Price and availability

 The Tesla Model Y costs from $47,190, which makes it over $10k more expensive than the Tesla Model 3.
 However, the obvious benefit is that you gain all of the additional practicality of the car being SUV focused.